FastReports/FastReport-Cloud-PHP/docs/Api/ExportsApi.md

 Recover specified folder

-User with a Delete Entity permission can access this method.
+User with a Create RecycleBin permission can access this method.

 ### Example